 The Episcopal Diocese of San Diego considers the reporting and investigation of misconduct to be of critical importance.
 It is our hope that the potentially painful reporting process will realize healing and peace for all involved, particularly for the victims.

 Reporting enables the diocese to protect the complainant, the respondent and the larger community.
 It also allows the diocese to assist with the spiritual, psychological and emotional needs of all concerned during and after the report of misconduct.
 We ask that those who believe they are victims of misconduct, or know of misconduct (sexual or otherwise), abuse of power by clergy, or child abuse to report incidents immediately and directly to our intake officer, Ms. Equilla Luke.

 Intake officers are defined in, and required by, Title IV, the church’s disciplinary canon.
 Intake officers, designated by the bishop, listen to, document and respond to the complaint.
 They also serve on the reference panel.
 Note that this is not, in any way, a role of mediation.

-We chose our intake officer because of her history in handling delicate human situations.
-She is a compassionate individuals trained in the art of active listening.
+We chose our intake officers because of their history in handling delicate human situations.
+They are compassionate individuals trained in the art of active listening.
 Your comfort in this process is of primary importance.